-For step-by-step guidance, see Mount Blob storage on Linux by using the Network File System (NFS) 3.0 protocol (preview).
+For step-by-step guidance, see Mount Blob storage by using the Network File System (NFS) 3.0 protocol (preview).

 It's important to complete these tasks in order.
 You can't mount containers that you create before you enable the NFS 3.0 protocol on your account.
 Also, after you've enabled the NFS 3.0 protocol on your account, you can't disable it.